BAS Enrollment at Eastern Florida State College

 Step 2: Apply for Admission and provide proof of residency

-Students who wish to apply for the Bachelor's Degree program must do so online when the BAS application is open.
+Students who wish to apply for the Bachelor's Degree program must do so using EFSC's Online Application for Admission.
 International students will follow the steps found on the International Student site.

 Healthcare Management and Advanced Allied Health applicants who lack an A.S. in a health sciences field will need to submit additional information to support their application.
 Download this form: Healthcare Management Supplemental Experience Form